soasme/soasme.github.com/_posts/technology/2014/2014-09-25-storm-intro.md

 * etc.

-Note: Storm cares about consuming streaming of data and processing these streams in arbitrarily complex ways, not about queueing and data storing.
+Note: Storm cares about consuming streaming of data and processing these streams in arbitrarily complex ways, not about data state and storing.

 ## Terms